kitextech/kitextech.github.io/_posts/2017-05-11-why-we-didn't-deserve-YC-funding.md

 ---
 layout: default
 category: blog
-description: A carbon copy of questions and answers from our Ycombinator summer 2017 batch application.
+description: Reflections on our YC2017S interview and what we learned.
 ---

 # Why we didn’t deserve YC funding (and also didn’t get any)